mhorpheus/test/DFIR-Hotline.md

 - What is the business impact of this incident?
 - Who owns and manages system within the scope of incident?

 In most cases, the initial hotline call itself is not the appropriate venue for making recommendations about a service offering that aligns with what the client needs.
 Often the person calling the hotline is not a technical resource and doesn't have all of the information required to make that decision.
-It is highly recommended to schedule a Triage/Scoping call with the client and their technical team following the initial hotline call.
+In other situations, a person calling Hotline may have extensive technical knowledge and may push to immediately discuss details of the incident, converting discussion into "mini triage".
+In call those situations, on-call consultant should explain that a dedicated Triage and Scoping Call is necessary to proceed with engagement.

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.

 The aim of the hotline and on-call team is to support IBM clients in emergency situation.
 Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
 Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
 If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his X-Force IR Account Manager - case will be handled within regular business hours.
 In such a case, on-call person is still obliged to:
-- create and fill in a Resilient ticket marked with `Hotline` tag **(TO BE CLARIFIED)**,
+- create and fill in a Resilient ticket marked with a correct tag representing requested activity,
-- notify Account Manager of this client that such request was submitted to the hotline and pushed back,
+- notify Account Manager of this client that such request was submitted to the Hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call